slackapi/deno-slack-api/docs/triggers/trigger-basics.md

 });
 ```

-## Listing Triggers
+## Listing triggers

-Keeping track of active Triggers can be done using the `List` command, which will return a list of active Triggers in your workspace.
+Keeping track of active triggers can be done using the `List` command, which will return a list of active triggers in your workspace.
 This can be done either through the CLI or at runtime.

-### Listing Triggers at runtime
+### Listing triggers at runtime

 Triggers can be listed at runtime using the `client.workflows.triggers.list` method.
-Using the client method will return an array of Trigger objects.
+Using the client method will return an array of trigger objects.
 The `list` method can be run with no input, however it also takes a variety of optional arguments to filter results.
 The optional arguments are as follows:

 | Parameter name  | Required?     | Description                                                          |
 | ----------------|:-------------:| ---------------------------------------------------------------------|